OpenGATE/Gate/docs/defining_a_geometry.rst

    Illustration of the application of the cubic array repeater

 .. figure:: apres_cubic.jpg
-   :alt: Figure 15: avant_cubic
+   :alt: Figure 15: apres_cubic
-   :name: avant_cubic
+   :name: apres_cubic

    Illustration of the application of the cubic array repeater (after)